 You don't think about how much you rely on your plumbing until something goes wrong.
 Our flood sensor monitors moisture levels and temperature to detect water leaks before they become floods.

 Cold weather can cause water pipes to freeze or even burst—causing major flood damage to your home.
 Our flood sensor notifies you the second your home temperature drops to 41 degrees, so you can prevent problems before they start.

 You’ll get a bigger discount from most homeowner’s insurance companies if your home security system includes flood detection.
 Catching leaks early saves them money too, so they’ll charge you less.

-The last thing you want is for your flood sensor to run out of battery right when you need it.
-That’s why our flood sensor tests itself once an hour and notifies you when the battery gets low, ensuring that you’ll never have to take the plunge without warning.
+The last thing you want is for your flood sensor to run out of battery life when you need it most.
+That’s why our flood sensor tests itself once an hour and notifies you when the battery gets low, ensuring that your home is always protected.

-It can take minutes for a leak from your washing machine to turn your basement into a swamp.
-Or for an overflowing toilet to seep through your ceilings.
-Catch leaks the second they happen with a flood sensor designed to notify you with the first few drops of moisture.
+It only takes seconds for a leak from a water heater or washing machine to turn your basement into a swamp.
+Or for an overflowing toilet to seep through your ceiling.
+Stop leaks the second they happen with a flood sensor designed to notify you of the first few drops of moisture.

 As a homeowner or renter, you care a lot about your space.
 You care about keeping your belongings safe and damage-free.
 A small leak in your home that goes unfixed can quickly compound into thousands of dollars worth of damage to your property, so have you ever considered using a water leak detector?